 Gregory Schier & Matt Harris – Sendwithus

-and of course all of our wonderful volunteers in Code Review Corner, brought to you by Ladies Learning Code.
+And of course, all of our wonderful volunteers in Code Review Corner, brought to you by Ladies Learning Code.

 What Went Well

-The most noticeable thing throughout the day was the energy and commitment of everyone there – presenters and attendees.
+The most noticeable thing throughout the day was the energy and commitment of everyone there – both presenters and attendees.

 — Brad Van Vugt (@bvanvugt) October 3, 2015

 Each of the individual talks seemed to go really well.
-I heard specific compliments on every session throughout the day from participants that wanted to share their enjoyment.
+I heard specific compliments on every session throughout the day from participants wanting to share their enjoyment.
 Most of the audience was comprised of students, and it seemed like they really appreciated the chance to hear real-world experiences and then immediately apply what they’ve learned themselves.

 Notes for Next Year

-Though the quality of each session was notable, it sounds like a lot of people would have benefited from a better understanding of what to expect in them.
-This is definitely something we’re looking at for next year since it doesn’t really matter how good a talk is if you have no idea what’s going on (and really, aren’t there enough opportunities for this in school already?)
+Though the quality of each session was notable, it sounds like a lot of people would have benefited from a better understanding of what to expect from them.
+This is definitely something we’re looking at for next year, since it doesn’t really matter how good a talk is if you have no idea what’s going on (and really, aren’t there enough opportunities for this in school already?)

-To remedy this, next year we plan on having slides available beforehand along with better estimates of the difficulty scale of each session to help everyone get the most out of their slams.
+To remedy this, next year we plan on having slides available beforehand, along with better estimates of the difficulty scale of each session to help everyone get the most out of their slams.